Hennessy: History

 A branch of the Hennessy family moved from France to England in the early 1900s.
-It established itself in the Army and in English politics, eventually earning the title of baron Windlesham.
-Although family ties are alive, the English branch is no more involved in the cognac business.
+It established itself in the Army and in English politics, eventually earning the title of Baron Windlesham.
+Although family ties are alive, the English branch is no longer involved in the cognac business.

-In 1944 Kilian Hennessy, a fifth-generation direct descendant of Richard Hennessy, began assisting his cousin Maurice Hennessy in running the business.
-Killian Hennessy had intended to be a banker, but instead went on to position Hennessy as an international brand, travelling to Ireland, the United States and Asia to promote the brand.
+In 1944, Kilian Hennessy, a fifth-generation direct descendant of Richard Hennessy, began assisting his cousin Maurice Hennessy in running the business.
+Kilian Hennessy had intended to be a banker, but instead went on to position Hennessy as an international brand, travelling to Ireland, the United States and Asia to promote the brand.
 He first visited China in 1946, and the nation has since become the world's second-largest cognac market.
 In 1947, Hennessy's business relationship with Martell also came to a close, after the death of Maurice Firino-Martell.

 Hennessy has also become a key part of major luxury conglomerates.
-In 1971 Kilian Hennessy spearheaded the company's merger with Moët et Chandon, to create Moët Hennessy which eventually went public and thrived financially.
-Moët Hennessy then announced a merger with Louis Vuitton, which already owned champagne brands, in 1987, creating the world's largest luxury brand conglomerate, Louis Vuitton • Moët-Hennessy or LVMH.
+In 1971 Kilian Hennessy spearheaded the company's merger with Moët & Chandon, to create Moët Hennessy which eventually went public and thrived financially.
+Moët Hennessy then announced a merger with Louis Vuitton, which already owned champagne brands, in 1987, creating the world's largest luxury brand conglomerate, LVMH.

-In 1988, a management crisis led to the group's takeover by Bernard Arnault, owner of the haute couture house Christian Dior, with the support of the Guinness brewery group.
-The so-called "LVMH affair" was so controversial in France that French President François Mitterrand referenced it in a televised address.
+In 1988, a management crisis led to the group's takeover by Bernard Arnault, owner of the haute couture house Dior, with the support of the Guinness brewery group.
+The so-called "LVMH affair" was so controversial in France that French president François Mitterrand referenced it in a televised address.

 Kilian Hennessy remained on the company's advisory board until his death in 2010 at the age of 103.
 An eighth generation representative of the Hennessy dynasty, Maurice-Richard Hennessy, acts as one of the brand's global ambassadors.
 He had originally trained as a farmer before entering the family business.

 From 2018 onward, Hennessy experienced production shortages caused in part by increased demand, bottle shortages, and frosts.